 To play back audio as sounds for us to hear, the computer sends the samples to a sound card, which has a DAC to decode the sample values and reproduce the analog signal in the form of an electrical current that is sent to the speakers.
 Pulse-code modulation (PCM) is the standard for doing this.
 PCM is more or less the same as the digital sampling examples above, except samples are in the form of bytes.
 WAVE audio files (.wav) are a PCM-based format (particularly, they use Linear Pulse-Code Modulation, or LPCM, a form of PCM with linear-quantization).
 The sampling rate of PCM ultimately depends on the hardware, but modern implementations typically allow us to easily choose between a number of supported rates at the software level.
 The same goes for bit-depth, which in PCM is typically a multiple of 8 (a byte, the smallest addressable unit of data, is 8 bits, so 8 * number of bytes).

 So what sampling rate is needed to accurately produce the represented signal?
 According to the Nyquist-Shannon Sampling Theorem, if the highest frequency of a sampled analog signal is B, the signal can be perfectly reconstructed from a sequence of samples if the sampling rate exceeds 2B.
 Human hearing ranges from roughly 20 hertz to 20,000 hertz, so in the case of sound, any wave frequency we could possibly hear is reproducible with a sampling rate above 40,000 Hz.
 Luckily, the fancy electronics we use today are capable of easily producing, reading, encoding and decoding samples at 44.1 kHz, which most sound cards support.
-That’s right, an astonishing 44,100 times per second, which just so happens to be more than 40,000 Hz..go figure.
-Some high-end audio devices on the market today support even 192 kHz, which allows very complex, high-frequency waveforms to be accurately constructed.
-For most purposes, though, 44.1 kHz is quite suitable.
+That’s right, an astonishing 44,100 times per second, which just so happens to be more than 40,000 Hz..go figure, almost seems like they did it on purpose… Some high-end audio devices on the market today support even 192,000 Hz and more, which allows very complex, high-frequency waveforms to be accurately constructed.
+For many purposes, though, 44.1 kHz is quite suitable.

 As we discussed above, the higher the bit-depth, the more precise each sample can be.
 However, there is a trade-off.
 We know we want a sample rate of at least 44.1 kHz, which means our processor and sound card has to be able to continuously load/store, encode/decode, and generate samples 44,100 times per second, depending on if we are recording, playing back, or synthesizing audio (sometimes all at the same time, all while still running applications, operating system and everything else on the computer).
-We don’t want to compromise the sampling rate because the Nyquist-Shannon theorem tells us we need it to cover the full range of frequency humans can perceive.
+We don’t want to compromise the sampling rate because the Nyquist-Shannon theorem tells us we need at least about 44,100 Hz in order to be able to represent any wave in the full range of frequency humans can perceive.
 This means that the higher the bit-depth, the more work it takes for the computer to do each individual load/store, encode/decode, and generate operation.
 Computers are fast, but they are only so fast.
-If we want them to do this 44,100 times per second without interruption, we have to make each operation as light as possible.
+If we want them to do something 44,100 times per second without interruption, we have to make each operation as light as possible.
 16-bit depth seems to be the most common bit-depth for high-quality consumer audio, although some high-end audio equipment supports 24, 32, and even 64-bit encoding.
 At some point humans cannot perceive the difference, but I’m not sure what it is.

 One thing to keep in mind is that when the wave is reproduced, the computer, and more specifically the DAC generating the analog signal from the data, has to “fill in the holes” between samples.
 There are various techniques used to do this, and obviously they work quite well, but these gaps between samples are effectively noise.
 When we start to do complex things with our audio signal, like amplify it, time-warp it, add reverberation and effects, and so forth, this noise becomes more and more apparent and audible.
 This is why above mentioned high-end equipment used in professional audio studios is capable of using ridiculously high sample rates and bit-depths.
 Even though humans cannot perceive the difference in the source signal, it reduces the level of noise that becomes audible later on in production.